Sharing the Road with Wildlife

 In the case of an accident

 If you are unfortunate enough to hit an animal, please stop if it is safe to do so.
 The casualty may be able to be treated.
 Female marsupials very often have pouch young which can be saved.
 Injured and orphaned animals require special treatment.
 Keep the animal in a warm, dark place when transporting it and contact the Wildlife Management Branch of DPIPWE on 03 6165 4305.
 This number is also available for assistance out of hours and instructions are provided via a recorded message.

 Injured and Orphaned Wildlife

 page for full details.

 Rangers move dead animals from roads around national parks and reserves.
 This helps stop Tasmanian devils and other scavenging animals such as the threatened wedge-tailed eagle from being killed when they are feeding off a road kill.
-If you remove an animal from the road consider your own safety.
+If you move an animal from the road consider your own safety.